S Corp Tax Treatment in California – Guide for Freelancers

-Freelancers in California bear one of the heaviest tax burdens in the country, so it’s no wonder that many of them are desperately searching for ways to reduce their taxes.
+Freelancers and entrepreneurs in California bear one of the heaviest tax burdens in the country, so it’s no wonder that many of them are desperately searching for ways to reduce their taxes.

 If you’re a California-based freelancer, we have some good news for you: opting to be taxed as an S Corp is a one-way ticket to the tax savings town!

 Below, we’ll go over what it takes to get S Corp tax treatment in the state of California.

 Are you a sole proprietor?
 Then you’re like most freelancers, and this means that you personally own your business and all of its assets.

 While this comes with some perks, you don’t have to run your business as a sole proprietorship, even if you’re only operating a small, one-owner freelance business.

 The most common legal entities for freelancers are limited liability companies, also known as LLCs, and corporations.

 Again, even if you’re running a one-person company, you can use either of these business entities to receive additional benefits that you can’t get by functioning as a sole proprietor.

 LLCs with one owner are single-member LLCs or SMLLCs